Otto, King of Bavaria

 Otto (Otto Wilhelm Luitpold Adalbert Waldemar; 27 April 1848 – 11 October 1916) was King of Bavaria from 1886 until 1913.
-However, he never actively ruled because of alleged severe mental illness.
+However, he never actively ruled because of severe mental illness.
 His uncle, Luitpold, and his cousin, Ludwig, served as regents.
 Ludwig deposed him in 1913, a day after the legislature passed a law allowing him to do so, and became king in his own right as Ludwig III.

 Otto was the son of Maximilian II and his wife, Marie of Prussia, and the younger brother of Ludwig II.

 Childhood and youth

 Prince Otto was born on 27 April 1848, two months premature, in the Munich Residenz.
 His parents were King Maximilian II of Bavaria and Marie of Prussia.
 His uncle, King Otto I of Greece, served as his godfather.